oaxacas/aws-picshrinkr/README.md

 ## Security

-- Lambda uses a dedicated IAM role with **least-privilege permissions**:
+- Lambda uses a dedicated IAM role with **least privilege permissions**:
   - `s3:GetObject` only on the raw bucket
   - `s3:PutObject` only on the processed bucket
   - `dynamodb:PutItem` only on the metadata table